Shoreham Harbour Lifeboat Station: 1929–1941: New station and World War II rescues

-During World War II, Rosa Woodd and Phyllis Lunn took part in the Dunkirk evacuation, crewed by Royal Navy men rather than the lifeboat crew.
+During World War II, Rosa Woodd and Phyllis Lunn took part in the Dunkirk evacuation, crewed by Royal Navy men, instead of the lifeboat crew.
 She was towed to Dunkirk on 1 June 1940 by naval drifter Kindred Star.
 During the evacuation she made three trips from the beaches back to Dover.

-On 16 November 1941 the Royal Navy minesweeper President Briand was had engine trouble along the coast off Shoreham.
+On 16 November 1941, the Royal Navy minesweeper President Briand suffered engine trouble whilst along the coast off Shoreham.
 Strong wind along with heavy seas were threatening to push the vessel onto the shore.
-Rosa Woodd and Phyllis Lunn was launched to assist and stood by the ship until 9:30 pm, at which time the tug SS Goole arrived and released the lifeboat.
+Rosa Woodd and Phyllis Lunn was launched to assist, and stood by the ship until 21:30, at which time the tug SS Goole arrived and relieved the lifeboat.
 The coxswain of the Rosa Woodd and Phyllis Lunn returned to the President Briand aboard the Shoreham Pilot Cutter to pilot the minesweeper.
-At 9:45 pm the lifeboat was recalled to service as both the tug and the minesweeper were being driven ashore by the high winds.
+At 21:45, the lifeboat was recalled to service as both the tug and the minesweeper were being driven ashore by the high winds.
 The tow line broke and the minesweeper rolled heavily, waves breaking over her decks.
 Avoiding the presence of the naval mines in the vicinity, the lifeboat went alongside multiple times and removed all 22 men aboard the minesweeper, including their own coxswain.
 Two lifeboat crewmen received RNLI medals for their participation in the rescue.

 Beginning early on 8 August 1948 a strong gale was blowing with rough seas and a heavy swell, shredding the sails of the yacht Gull and driving her out of control off the coast at Shoreham.
 Rosa Woodd and Phyllis Lunn was launched to assist, hoisting her sail to give her engines enough speed to catch the yacht.
 The lifeboat eventually caught the yacht at the entrance to Newhaven Harbour, where she had become waterlogged and caught in shallow water.
 The lifeboat got alongside her and rescued all six people aboard.
-For this service the coxswain received an RNLI silver medal.
+For this service the coxswain received the RNLI Silver Medal.